Updated: April 24, 2025

 How good is Portugal’s healthcare?

-According to the Health Care Index 2023 by Numbeo, Portugal ranks in the 25th position, highlighting that it has one of the best healthcare systems in the world.
+According to the Health Care Index 2025 by Numbeo, Portugal ranks in the 23rd position, highlighting that it has one of the best healthcare systems in the world.

-If you are moving to Portugal to enjoy your retirement, you will be happy to know that the Integrated Medical Emergency System offers very rapid response times, something to put your mind to rest.
+If you are moving to Portugal to enjoy your retirement, you will be happy to know that the Integrated Medical Emergency System offers very rapid response times, something to put your mind at rest.

 Are you entitled to Portuguese healthcare services?